leonjza/leonjza.github.io/content/posts/2020-12-30-kinglecon-holiday-hack-challenge-2020.markdown

 The "EducationPack" archive contains a simple `Dockerfile` to setup `pycryptodome`, as well as certificates that will allow you to interact with the blockchain data file you previously downloaded.
 As `pycryptodome` is a simple python dependency, I just installed it in a virtual environment and worked from there.
 Nothing stops you from building and using the docker container though.

 The more important file though is `naughty_nice.py`.
 The beginning of the file contains a very large comment with a summary of how a blockchain works in general, together with some usage information about the two classes in the file; `Block` and `Chain`.
-The scripts' entry point also has some example usage where a new `Chain` is created, and some blocks (including a genesis block) is added and finally verified.
+The scripts' entry point also has some example usage where a new `Chain` is created, and some blocks (including a genesis block) are added and finally verified.

 Now before we dive into the nonce prediction part of this objective, let's get familiar with the two new classes we have to work with.
 I created a new file, `main.py` and imported the `Block` and `Chain` classes from the `naughty_nice` module.
 Next, I loaded the `blockchain.dat` file we got and tried to verify the chain using the `verify_chain()` function.